Blackberry

 · HEMORRHOIDS – The astringent nature of blackberry may explain its traditional use in hemorrhoid treatment.

-· INTRIGUING POSSIBILITIES – One animal study shows that a strong infusion of blackberry leaves reduces blood sugar levels in diabetic rabbits, suggesting the possible value in the management of diabetes.
+· INTRIGUING POSSIBILITIES – One animal study shows that a strong infusion of blackberry leaves reduces blood sugar levels in diabetic rabbits, suggesting the possible value in the management of .
 Research has shown that blackberry's close relative, raspberry relaxes the uterus.
-Women might try blackberry for painful menstrual .
+Women might try blackberry for painful menstrual cramps.

-All parts of blackberry help clear heat, reduce inflammation, cool , and dry dampness.
+All parts of blackberry help clear heat, reduce , cool fever, and dry dampness.

 —Nutrient Source— Vitamins A, C, and K (in flowers and roots).